 The limitations referred to in this text describe the maximum amounts that can be charged for residential and commercial/industrial projects and any projects that qualify for exemptions.
 They do not limit the use of the funds received.

-The following is a list of Board approved projects that is or may be at least partially funded with Developer Fees.
+The following is a list of projects that will or may be at least partially funded with School Impact Fees.